fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/tooltip.md

 ## Customize Tooltips

-You can customize tooltips by using different properties of the `ToolTip` object under the `visualizationObj` object.
+You can customize tooltips by using different properties of the `ToolTip` object in an object.

 ### Show/Hide Tooltips